 Akita is served by a shinkansen stop and an airport, so it's easily accessible from all over Japan.

 From Tokyo, it's a four-hour trip to Akita Station on the JR Akita Shinkansen.
 Both JAL and ANA operate multiple flights between Tokyo's Haneda Airport and Akita Airport that take a little over an hour.
 From Osaka or Kyoto, the best option is first to ride the Tokaido-Sanyo Shinkansen to Tokyo and then switch to the Akita-bound shinkansen.
-You can also take an 80-minute flight from Osaka's Itami Airport to Akita Airport.
+You can also take a 75-minute flight from Osaka's Itami Airport to Akita Airport.